sjelms/EPUB-to-Markdown-Converter/README.md

 - Titles will be slugified for use in internal link resolution
 - Chapters may span multiple .xhtml files (e.g., chapter7, chapter7a, chapter7b) — these will be merged based on TOC structure
 - The cleanup stage uses a dedicated Python function that can be adjusted as needed for formatting edge cases.
+ - The script uses the full path to Pandoc (`/opt/homebrew/bin/pandoc`) to ensure compatibility with Automator workflows.

 ---